tidwall/sjson/README.md

 sjson.Set(`{"key":true}`, "key", map[string]interface{}{"hello":"world"})
 ```

-When a type is not recognized, SJSON will fallback to the `encoding/json` Marshaller.
+When a type is not recognized, SJSON will fall back to the `encoding/json` Marshaller.

 Examples